michaelogg/DoorOpener/README.md

 ## Components
 * `Vera` : Z-Wave hub that connects the contact closures and switches.
 * `Raspberry Pi` : Main controller that connects to Vera and all other components via USB.
-* `RFID Reader` : Device used to read RFID tags
+* `RFID Reader` x2 : Device used to read RFID tags
 * `Z-Wave Compatible Door Strike Relay` : Remote switch used to open or close the door latch.
 * `Z-Wave Compatible Door Open Relay` : Same device as the strike relay but used to turn the door lock on or off.
+* `Z-Wave Compatible Contact Closure` : a relay that allows the door to be opened and close via Z-wave.
-* `Push Plates` : In this project, two pushplates are used as switches to actuate the door open relay.
-One is installed at an average height and the other is installed at foot level height.
+* `Push Plates` x4 : In this project, four pushplates are used as switches to actuate the door open relay.
+One is installed at an average height and the other is installed at foot level height both inside and outside the house.

 ## Installation

-***WHAT THE USER NEEDS TO CHANGE***
+***WHAT THE USER NEEDS TO CHANGE WITHIN THE CODE***

 -> Vera IP / other Z-Wave Hub
 -> RFID Keys
 -> USB / device labelling (depending on how the user wires it)